-Starting in the 2011-12 academic year, Caltech will be offering a series of freshman seminars in which 10 to 15 freshmen and a faculty member explore in depth an exciting topic in the lab, around a table, or in the field.
-There will be nine offerings on a wide range of topics, including biomechanics, the Large Hadron Collider, and the physics of music.
-These courses can be found on page 469.
+Starting in the 2011-12 academic year, Caltech began offering a series of freshman seminars in which 10 to 15 freshmen and a faculty member explore in depth an exciting topic in the lab, around a table, or in the field.
+There will be eight offerings on a wide range of topics, including earthquakes, the Large Hadron Collider, and the physics of music.
+These courses can be found on page 492.